ay1011/deep-reinforcement-learning/p3_Collaboration_and _Competition/Report.md

 1. Additional improvements to this implementation of MADDPG maybe the introduction of Prioritised Experience Replay for more robust and stable learning.
 2. PPO could be another RL algorithm to implement as an alternative  for this task.
 3. Another avenue would be to modify the structure of the MADDPG agent by training it with only one shared critic network.
+4. Explore the idea of tau decay as a method to increase robustness/ stability of training